pulkit1417/BloggingByte/README.md

     npm start
     ```

-6. Open your browser and navigate to `http://localhost:5000` to view the application.
+6. Open your browser and navigate to `http://localhost:8000` to view the application.

 ## Live Demo

-Check out the live version of BloggingByte [here](https://your-aws-link.com).
+Check out the live version of BloggingByte [here]().

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs or feature requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.